 See the Animals

-When visiting SeaWorld with a baby, you have to make a stop at the Baby Care Center.
+When visiting with little ones, you have to make a stop at the SeaWorld Orlando Baby Care Center.
 Equipped with a kitchen with microwave and bottle warmer, changing facilities, private nursing room and restrooms with kid size toilets, this space provides lots of comfort when traveling with young kids.
 The Baby Care Center is located in Shamu’s Happy Harbor near the kiddie rides.

 What to Do if it Rains